mrice/solidity-legal-contracts/legal-docs/bill-of-sale.md

 1. *seller* field is set;
 2. *buyer* field is set;
+3. the *salePrice* field is set;
-3. a copy of this Document has been stored on an immutable file system and its location stored in the *additionalTerms* field;
+4. a copy of this Document has been stored on an immutable file system and its location stored in the *additionalTerms* field;
-4. *personalProperty* and *deliveryMethod* fields are set;
+5. *personalProperty* and *deliveryMethod* fields are set;
-5. Buyer funds the contract;
+6. Buyer funds the contract;
-6. Seller transfers the Item physically or by other means to Buyer;
+7. Seller transfers the Item physically or by other means to Buyer;
-7. Buyer confirms delivery of the Item by setting the *propertyDelivered* field to true; and
+8. Buyer confirms delivery of the Item by setting the *propertyDelivered* field to true; and
-8. Seller withdraws the funds from the Smart Contract.
+9. Seller withdraws the funds from the Smart Contract.

 To the extent permitted by local law, the sequence of events of the Smart Contract or physical delivery of the Item is not important to the Agreement.